gv-sh/gaurav-singh.info/index.md

 sidebar: true
 ---

 ### Hello!
-I'm Gaurav, a researcher and educator from India and studying at Griffith University in Gold Coast, Australia.
+I'm Gaurav, a researcher and educator from India and currently studying at Griffith University in Gold Coast, Australia

 ![](/assets/IMG20231111175931.png)
 _Gold Coast, Australia_